 Port Orford, Oregon

-In 1985, we'd asked E.V. in 1985 if he had any suggestions for others who might want to build their own dinosaur attractions.
+In 1985, we'd asked E.V. if he had any suggestions for others who might want to build their own dinosaur attractions.
 His reply was, "Don't," but it was advice that he never would have taken himself.